 Using ArcGIS, the team at Altoros developed a module responsible for extracting train data (type, number, etc.) from available sources.
 With QGIS, our engineers visualized this data in a dashboard.
 Furthermore, developers at Altoros delivered a dashboard view of a switch maintenance status with a detailed report of key parameters monitored.

-Cooperating with Altoros, the customer developed the first of the kind solution in the Nordics to manage railway switch life cycle.
+Cooperating with Altoros, the customer developed the first of the kind solution in Finland to manage railway switch life cycle.
 Through enabled analytics, the system ensures predictive maintenance across 2,420 railway switches in 4 regional areas.

 Microsoft.Maps.SpatialMath, ArcGIS, QGIS, PostGIS